How to Grow an Organic Garden

 - Choose a site with good light.
 To grow to its full potential (literally!), your backyard organic vegetable garden needs at least 6 to 8 hours of sunlight each day.
 Short on space?
 No big deal.
 Simply find a sunny spot for a container or two on your doorstep or deck.

 - Use stellar soil.
 It saves a lot of headaches and backaches to garden in soil that looks and feels like brownie mix instead of bricks.
-For just the right balance of texture and nutrients, use premium-quality Miracle-Gro® Performance Organics® All Purpose In-Ground Soil (for in-ground growing) or Miracle-Gro® Performance Organics® All Purpose Container Mix (for potted plants)—both enriched with aged compost—or a 50-50 mixture of the two for raised beds.
+For just the right balance of texture and nutrients, use premium-quality Miracle-Gro® Performance Organics® All Purpose In-Ground Soil (for in-ground growing), Miracle-Gro® Performance Organics® All Purpose Container Mix (for potted plants), or Miracle-Gro® Performance Organics® Raised Bed Mix (for raised beds) —both enriched with aged compost—or a 50-50 mixture of the two for raised beds.
 Best of all, growing in either of these mediums will give you up to twice the harvest vs. unfed plants!

 - Plant wisely.
 Set your garden well along the way to maturity by starting with strong, vibrant young plants from Bonnie® Organics.
 Or, if you’d rather sprout your own seeds, be sure to look for packets labeled USDA Organic.
 Either way, choose plants that grow well together, including a mix of hybrid and heirloom varieties that have some inherent disease-resistant characteristics (check the labels).
 Also, if you’ve grown a garden before, switch up where you plant different plant types (a practice called crop rotation) to help thwart pests and diseases.